The name Shinola can probably get a giggle out of you but let’s move on…

-Inside the circle, you’ll see the raised to the touch “Shinola” logo, the lightning bolt insignia, the laser engraved serial number, and finally the “Built in Detroit.”
-Some folks may find the engraved serial number to be unnecessary flourish but personally, it gives off the feeling that you’re getting something in small production numbers.
+Inside the circle, you’ll see the raised to the touch “Shinola” logo, the lightning bolt insignia, the laser engraved serial number, and finally the “Built-in Detroit.”
+Some folks may find the engraved serial number to be an unnecessary flourish but personally, it gives off the feeling that you’re getting something in small production numbers.

 The watch strap is a pleasant surprise.

 It’s appropriately padded and made from American Horween leather by Hadley-Roma in Largo, Florida.
 The strap has enough thickness that balances out the heft of the solid-steel timepiece.
 It’s worth mentioning that the leather strap is hand-stitched in Florida so it’s not just good-looking but durable as well.
 Best of all, the strap is very comfortable even after long periods of use.

 Like the face of the watch, the clasp bears the orange lightning bolt design.
 Most people won’t notice this particular detail but it only shows just how much attention to detail was poured into this piece.

 As evidenced by the various reference in the watch, the Runwell is powered by the Argonite-5021 movement.

 It is a quartz movement and is painstakingly made up of Swiss-made parts which are supplied by Ronda AG in Switzerland.
 In case you forget, the movement is hand-assembled in Detroit by 13 or so highly-trained staff members.
 Wearing the watch just gives a good feeling that it’s handcrafted by a small group of people.